wigggles/Gosu-and-OpenGL/Media/3dModels/README.md

 The .obj files located in this directory are used for 3D modeling.

-There are multiple 3rd party softwares that provide easier methods of reading the files contents, but you could also edit/create them by hand if you wanted too..
+There are multiple 3rd party softwares that provide easier methods of reading and creating .obj file contents.

+but you could also edit/create them by hand if you wanted too..

 ### 3D software programs: